sibvisions/reactUI/README.md

 After you logged in or if you have a valid username, password combination you will be redirected to home:

 ![connected-home](https://github.com/sibvisions/reactUI/blob/master/src/readme-imgs/connected.png)

+# Customizing
+More information about customizing screens, components and more can be found [here](https://github.com/sibvisions/reactUI.example#features)